surifirstpin/biplus_documentation/version.3/Reports.md

 Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.

 After Selecting dimensions and measures **Run** the report to extract the data.
-In the following example we have selected two dimensions and one measure field.
+In the following example we have selected **Two Dimensions and onemeasure field.**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5097c9d785e4562444bb51ed2695045c47873f8f/images/full_rep1.png)

 **Note :** To hide the Explore /visualize section that displays dimensions and measure click on  **angle double left** icon. to display the explore/visualize section click ** angle double right** icon available near dimensions and measure field list.

 ## Report Filters